theAdhocracy/eunoia/src/content/blog/21-lagoonies.md

 Below are some videos and there are also some pictures of the Regatta:

-TODO: find these videos and pictures
+TODO: find these videos and pictures (based on comments, it's possible they never existed...)